meutraa/mm/README.md

 This file represents the current functionality, which is not yet complete.

+#### Features
+* Fetching last ten messages of each room on start.
+* Receiving messages.
+* Marking latest event as read (the recommendation to only mark this as read when the user has read the message seems iffy here.
+An IMAP type tagging system could work, but would be as complex as the program itself).
+At least this way, users of other clients will know your computer has recieved the message.
+* Online presence.
+* Message modification time set to message timestamp (allows system ordering by time).

+###### Planned
+* Syncing all message history without gaps.
+* Sending messages through named pipes.

+###### Unsure
+* Different treatment for notice and emote type messages.
+* Automatic file, image, and audio downloads.

+###### Not Planned
+* Presence status other than online, such as idle.

 #### Notes
 I am not here to interperate trailing slashes and such so:
 * If your homeserver/username/password contains funky characters, enclose it